telerik/winforms-docs/shortcuts/getting-started-(radmenuitems).md

 {{endregion}}

 6\.
-Now all you have to do is to add the shortcuts to the desired items
+Now, all you have to do is to add the shortcuts to the desired items

 {{source=..\SamplesCS\Shortcuts\Form2.cs region=menuShortcuts}}
 {{source=..\SamplesVB\Shortcuts\Form2.vb region=menuShortcuts}}